18.1 – Striking it right

 Also, I personally get out of the trade when the option transitions from OTM to ATM.

-Expenses – The key to these trades is to keep your expense to bear minimum so that you can retain maximum profits for yourself.
+Expenses – The key to these trades is to keep your expense to bare minimum so that you can retain maximum profits for yourself.
 The expenses include brokerage and applicable charges.
 If you short 1 lot of Nifty options and collect Rs.7 as premium then you will have to let go few points as expense.
 If you are trading with Zerodha, your expense will be around 1.95 for 1 lot.
 The higher the number of lots the lesser is your expense.
 So if I were trading 10 lots (with Zerodha) instead of 1, my expense drastically comes down to 0.3 points.
 You can use Zerodha’s brokerage calculator to get the details.

 The cost varies broker to broker so please do make sure your broker is not greedy by charging you ridiculous brokerage fees.
 Even better, if you are not with Zerodha, it is about time you join us and become a part of our beautiful family ☺